Categories: Treating Well Water

 A typical backwash length is 5 to 10 minutes.
 During the backwash, the media must be lifted and expanded by 15% to 30%.

-After the backwash sequence, a short rinse-to-drain rinses the media before being put back into service.
-This is accomplished with an automatic top mounted control valve or a series of hydraulic valves that control the flow for backwashing and rinse.
+After the backwash sequence, a short rinse-to-drain rinses the media before being returned to service.
+This is accomplished with an automatic top-mounted control valve or a series of hydraulic valves that control the flow for backwashing and rinse.

 The warmer the water, the higher the flow rate is required to lift and expand the filter media.